Slide Show Dates

 4. Highest of moral standards

-5. College seniors or higher with a preference given to teachers and past participants
+5. College graduates with a preference given to teachers and past participants

-B. The program director (Dennis Deaton) has in addition to the above:
+B. The director (Grant Deaton) has in addition to above:

-1. A college masters degree with courses taken in related areas
+1. A college Master's degree in Instructional Technology.

-2. 33 years working experience with young people
+2. 22 years working experience with young people.

-D. The July 22nd TWB Experience Director (Vikki Wilkins) has been traveling with Teens Westward Bound since 1980 (28 years).
-She is a graduate of UNC and has taught in the Lee County Schools for 29 years.
-Vikki is certified in First Aid and CPR.
+She is a graduate of University of North Carolina at Chapel Hill and has taught in the Lee County Schools for 46 years.
+Vicky is certified in First Aid and CPR.
 In addition to TWB travels, Vikki has spent many summers traveling around the world and has traveled to 38 states in the United States.

 E. All staff is available on a 24-hour basis for the duration of the trip to meet the mental and physical needs of the participants at whatever the personal sacrifice.